 R: What excites you about this kind of performance?

-A: When most people think about clown, I feel they often think about circus gags or children’s entertainers.
-Theatrical Clown is a form of physical theatre where the focus is character-based instead of being about gags or balloon animals.
-Not all clowns subscribe to wearing face-paint, colourful wigs or over-sized shoes.
+A: When most people think about a clown, I feel they often think about circus gags or children’s entertainers.
+A theatrical Clown is a form of physical theatre where the focus is character-based instead of being about gags or balloon animals.
+Not all clowns subscribe to wearing face-paint, colourful wigs or oversized shoes.
 For example, you could think of Charlie Chaplin or Mr. Bean.

 The red nose is the most common identifier of a clown and it is known as the world’s smallest mask.
 There are many interpretations of what it represents, but the one that I enjoy is that it’s your heart, and you wear it on your face, and you express through that mask.
 It connects in a very human way, celebrating the human condition in all its glory and all its ridiculousness.

 R: Is clowning always supposed to be funny or is this a common misconception?

 A: I think clowning certainly lives in the world of comedy but there’s something about the tragic or sad clown that is perhaps the exception.
 I’ve seen clown performances that are equally sad and humorous.
 A clown’s job is not to do what they think is funny, but to bring the audience into their world and share how they would respond to the situation or circumstance where they find themselves with honesty and openness.
 The clown lives between panic and possibility and humour comes from sharing with an audience their failure or success and the journey in between.